mspnp/samples/Reliability/SLAEstimator/Readme.md

  ## How to save your SLA estimation

  Your SLA estimation will be automatically saved to your browser's local storage, whenever you select and add a service to your estimation, it will be saved.
 If you close the browser and re-open it, you will still see your last changes.

-You SLA estimation will be automatically saved to your browser's local storage, whenever you select and add a service to your estimation, it will be saved.
-If you close your browser and re-open it you will see your last changes.